brettz9/webappfind/docs/User-Guide.md

     the generated script will check for the presence of an argument to the script to serve as the file to pass to the web application.
 If no argument is passed to the *generated script*, its absence will trigger a file dialog.
+Any file will be opened according to the `mode`.
 - **string** - Hard-coded string to pass to app (in place of file); if `true`, `"true"`, or `"on"`, the string will be accepted as an argument at run-time rather than being baked in.
-- **mode** - Optional mode for invoking the web app on your contents, either "view" (readonly), "edit" (read and write), "shell", or "none".
+- **mode** - Optional (fundamental) mode for invoking the web app on your contents, either "view" (readonly), "edit" (read and write), "shell", or "none".
 Default is "view".
 - **binary** - Optional to indicate a program needing to open a file in binary mode, such as images, sound files, or videos.
     <!--